cameraui/docs/index.md

 # What is camera.ui?

 **camera.ui** is a self-hosted platform for your security cameras.
-It combines live viewing, continuous and event-based recording, on-device AI detection, and smart-home integration in one modern interface, all on hardware you own.
+It combines live viewing, continuous and event-based recording, on-device AI detection, and smart-home integration in one interface, all on hardware you own.

-Because everything runs on your own server, your footage stays on hardware you control.
 There is no mandatory cloud, and no third party holds a copy of your recordings.
-Remote access is available when you want it, always on your terms.
+Remote access is optional.

 ::: tip New here?
 Head to **[Getting started](/intro/getting-started)** for a guided first run, or jump straight to **[Installation](/install/)**.